cdbuzzell/TeamsRequests/README.md

 1. Add your PowerApp to Teams: https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/embed-teams-app
 2. Publish it in your tenant's app catalog: https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams
 3. Pin your app to the sidebar in Teams: https://docs.microsoft.com/en-us/microsoftteams/teams-app-setup-policies

+*Note: this can take a while to show up